CenterForOpenScience/COSDev/docs/osf/setup.rst

     - Use SSH for git to avoid authentication issues.
     - Don't use SUDO inside virtual environments to install things.
 Bad things happen.
-    - Mongo port needs to be 20771.
-If you use invoke mongo this should be the case, otherwise either change mongo port settings or change osf settings for the mongo port.
+    - TokuMX port needs to be 20771.
+If you use ``invoke mongo`` this should be the case, otherwise either change TokuMX port settings or change osf settings for the TokuMX port.

 Sources and Further Reading
 ####